As a blogger, what’s your end goal?

 5. Capture the visitor’s email address

-Since the main point of offering content upgrades is to grow your email list, you’re going to need a way to capture a visitor’s email address, send the data to a provider like MailChimp or ConvertKit, and then send the content upgrade to the visitor.
+Since the main point of offering content upgrades is to grow your email list, you’re going to need a way to capture a visitor’s email address, send the data to a provider like ConvertKit, and then send the content upgrade to the visitor (something which ConvertKit does like no other email platform).

 There are a number of ways to do this, but traditionally when someone clicks on the content upgrade box or graphic in your post, a pop-up appears asking the visitor for their name and email address.
 If you’re using WordPress, a content upgrade plugin makes this a cinch.

 In the Thrive Leads WordPress plugin, for example, start with one of Thrive’s pop-up (lightbox) templates.
 Next, customize it with their visual builder and then use Thrive’s content upgrade template to insert a trigger into your post.

 And if you’ve entered your email service provider’s information in the Thrive Leads backend, it will send your visitor’s name and email address to your provider behind the scenes (learn more in our review of Thrive Leads).

 You can also set up content upgrades for free by using the Content Upgrades WordPress plugin, but it hasn’t been updated in over 2 years and it seems you’d eventually need to upgrade to the paid Content Upgrades Pro plugin for more functionality.